-Allied Van Lines is committed to improving the future of up and coming logistics and business professionals in Canada.
-This scholarship is awarded to a Canadian citizen or Permanent Resident enrolled in a fulltime post-secondary institution in a Logistics or equivalent field.
-Applicant must submit a brief essay of 400 to 800 words, detailing why logistics/supply chain management is important.
+Allied Van Lines is committed to improving the future of up-and-coming logistics and business professionals in Canada.
+This scholarship is awarded to a Canadian citizen, or Permanent Resident enrolled in a full-time post-secondary institution in a Logistics or equivalent field.
+Applicant must submit a brief essay of 400 to 800 words detailing why logistics/supply chain management is important.

 Corporate Finance Institute Annual Scholarship